-Structural liquidity mismatch analyses are performed regularly to anticipate the mismatch between payment profiles of statement of financial position items, in order to highlight potential risks within the Bank's defined liquidity risk thresholds.
+In order to highlight potential risks within the Bank's defined liquidity risk threshold, structural liquidity mismatch analyses are performed regularly to anticipate the mismatch between payment profiles of statement of financial position items.

 The graph that follows shows the Bank's cumulative maturity mismatch between assets and liabilities for the 0 to 12 months bucket, after applying behavioural profiling.
 The cumulative maturity mismatch is expressed as a percentage of the Bank's total funding related liabilities.
-Limits are set internally to restrict the cumulative liquidity mismatch between expected inflows and outflows of funds in different time buckets.
+Guidelines are set internally to restrict the cumulative liquidity mismatch between expected inflows and outflows of funds in different time buckets.
 These mismatches are monitored on a regular basis with active management intervention if potential limit breaches are evidenced.
 The behaviourally adjusted cumulative liquidity mismatch remains within the Bank's liquidity risk appetite.